 Who is Insured Under a Wrap Up Liability Policy?

 The policy is normally arranged, paid for, and controlled by the owner and/or general contractor.
 However, wrap up insurance insures all of the following parties as Named or Additional Insureds with respect to the project:

 • Project manager

-Note: Project managers, contractors, subcontractors, engineers, architects and consultants are to be added on the policy declarations as per the wrap-up policy template in ISIS and the business rule.
+Note: Project managers, contractors, subcontractors, engineers, architects, and consultants are to be added to the policy declarations as per the wrap-up policy template in ISIS and the business rule.
 These parties are not written into the wording.

 • Security protection firms

 • Uniformity of coverage; the owner and all contractors are insured on one policy by one insurer

 • Easier control of the insurance requirements as general does not have to monitor all subs to ensure their separate policies conform and remain in force

 • Lower cost than if each contractor obtained their own insurance

 • Avoids disputes between policies and insurers when more than one contractor is involved in a loss